teutobod/CarND-LaneLines-P1/writeup.md

 from each cluster class are used for the linear regression.

-The result of the lane detection looks like this:
+The result of the lane detection looks like this.
+The lane lines are drawn in yellow.

 ![](./examples/generated/3_solidYellowLeft.jpg)